wsmigaj/Cameleon/README.md

 ![Zoom](/doc/images/zoom.png)

 To switch between pages, use the *Navigation* menu, the four toolbar buttons highlighted in red in the screenshot below, or the `Home`, `PgDn`, `PgUp` and `End` keyboard shortcuts.
-You can also navigate directly to a specific page by selecting its ID (made up of the matches to all wildcards) from the pull-down list highlighted in green in the screenshot below:
+You can also navigate directly to a specific page by selecting its title (made up of the matches to all wildcards) from the pull-down list highlighted in green in the screenshot below:

 ![Navigation controls](/doc/images/navigation.png)